Coronoavirus Disease 19 FAQs

 Patients will not be billed for the vaccine.
 Moffitt will bill the charge for administering the vaccine to insurance plans.
 For self-pay patients, we will adjust off the vaccine and administration charges.

 Moffitt has administered both the Pfizer-BioNTech and Moderna vaccines.
 Availability of each depends on the shipments we receive.
-The Johnson & Johnson vaccine recently received emergency-use authorization; however, this vaccine is not yet available at Moffitt.
+The Johnson & Johnson vaccine has been paused and is not available at Moffitt.

 If you have access to the COVID-19 vaccine from local health officials, don’t wait to receive one from Moffitt.
 If you have questions about the vaccine and how it fits within your treatment plan, please contact your care team through the message center within the patient portal by visiting My.Moffitt.org.
 Your care team will respond to your message after reviewing your medical history.
 For patient portal assistance, please call 813-745-8000.